Skip to main content

 • Thoughts of suicide

 Depression is common among women with HIV and may be a contributing factor to negative outcomes in this population.
-It has been found that each additional 365 days of depressive symptoms were associated with a 72% increase in the mortality risk (Aberg & Cespedes, 2020).
+A dose-related association has been found between cumulative days with depression and mortality in women; each additional 365 days of depressive symptoms were found to be associated with a 72% increase in mortality risk.
+Depression is an important factor in adhering to ART, with a high probability that patients with depression are more likely to not stay actively engaged in care (Aberg & Cespedes, 2023).

 ANXIETY